 Disclosure: This post may contain affiliate links.
 I earn from any qualifying purchases, at no additional cost to you.

 When you think of a relaxing vacation in India, what place comes to your mind?
 Goa?
 Manali?
 Pondicherry?
-Let me give you an alternative which is just as appealing but with a lesser crowd and tons of places to visit within the city.
-Fort Kochi.
+Fort Kochi is an alternative that is just as appealing but with a lesser crowd and tons of places to visit within the city.
 Why, you ask?
 Observing lungi-clad fishermen get to work at the break of dawn, wandering around the Jewish synagogue window shopping for antiquities, having a hearty meal at one of the many art cafes and finally watching the sun go down from the Fort Kochi beach is nothing short of mesmerising.
-I've put together a list of all the reasons that can compel you to visit Fort Kochi India.
-Make sure you read this ultimate Kerala travel guide.
+This blog post is a list of all the places to visit in Fort Kochi and Mattancherry that will convince you to pack your bags for a trip to Fort Kochi.
+Also included is this ultimate Kerala travel guide.

 How to Reach Fort Kochi